bkd-mba-fbi/evento-portal/doc/iframe.md

 ## Scrolling

 Since the iframe is constantly resized, it never has a vertical scrollbar.
 This is an issue when _apps_ want to scroll programmatically.
-Thus the `frame.js` scripts monkey-patches the following parts of the browser API to apply the scrolling in the _Evento Portal_ window instead, incorporating the iframe's top offset:
+Thus, the `frame.js` scripts monkey-patches the following parts of the browser API to apply the scrolling in the _Evento Portal_ window instead, incorporating the iframe's top offset:

 - `window.scrollTo` & `window.scroll`
 - `window.scrollBy`